TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 #### Signature

-Before you can implement a desugaring, you need to define a signature for the uniform representation of expressions:
+Before you can implement a desugaring, you need to define a signature for the uniform representation of expressions in `trans/analysis/desugar.str`:

 1. Identify unary and binary expressions in MiniJava.
 A unary expression has one subexpression and an operator.